Louisiana Catfish Guide for Fishing and Eating

 Catfishing in Louisiana

 There are many species of catfish in Louisiana which can be caught at almost any time of the year.
-Anglers will happily find flathead, blue and channel cats, along with a big range of sizes, from less than a pound to 100 pounds-plus.
+Anglers will happily find flathead, blue and channel cats, along with a wide range of sizes, from less than a pound to 100 pounds and more.
 Louisiana cats are found in ponds, streams, lakes, rivers and backwaters.
 Drop a line in a river or lake from north to south Louisiana, like Toledo Bend State Park and Lake Cataouatche, and you'll likely find great rewards.
-Find more places to catch catfish or learn more about fishing in Louisiana and fishing licenses through our Fishing Resources page.
+Find more places to catch catfish, or learn more about fishing in Louisiana and fishing licenses through our Fishing Resources page.

-Celebrate this delicious dish Louisiana style — with a festival!
-The South Franklin Catfish Festival Louisiana Catfish Festival in Wisner, started in 2021 and has continued to grow each year.
-See what new attractions and activities will be added to this year's festival.
+Celebrate this delicious dish in true Louisiana style — with a festival!
+The South Franklin Catfish Festival in Wisner started in 2021 and has continued to grow each year, adding arts and crafts vendors, a classic car show and live music.

-For a deep dive into north Louisiana's catfish culture any time of year, travelers can choose from an array of dedicated catfish houses — from Scott's Catfish & Seafood in West Monroe and Scott's Catfish in Ruston.
-They are known for their big portions, fair prices and a family atmosphere.
+For a deep dive into north Louisiana's catfish culture any time of year, travelers can choose from an array of dedicated catfish houses, like Scott's Catfish & Seafood in West Monroe.
+They are known for their big portions, fair prices and family atmosphere.

 Like many other catfish specialists, Johnny's Catfish & Seafood in Shreveport serves whole catfish filets and thin catfish strips.
 "People who like whole fish best will say it's sweeter, has more meat and catfish flavor, while the (strips) are crisper, and you're getting more of the cornmeal and that seasoning," says manager Rory Covington.